realxanz/realxanz.github.io/la-guilda.md

 # La Guilda

 A fast paced platform game with power-ups and a score system that depends on the collectables the player has collected.
+This project was made for a _college assignment_.

 **_Team size:_ 2**
 **_Made in Construct 3._**